Rare Mastiff Dog Breeds

 Though not aggressive, as a family protector, the AM's commanding appearance, standing at 3 feet tall, would make any potential intruder think twice before proceeding.

-Because of the large size this dog will become, it's important that puppies be trained and well-socialized from an early age to accustom them to a wide variety of situations including people and other dogs.
+Because of the large size this dog will become, it's important that puppies be trained and well-socialized from an early age to accustom them to a wide variety of experiences, places and situations including interactions with people and other dogs.

 Regarding health, the not uncommon issues, which an informed vet will know how to treat, include: